 Number of participants: 32-100 students

-The Kennedy Institute’s SIM is a 2.5-hour in-person program that employs role-play and a simulated Senate session to immerse students in learning about the legislative process, key legislatives issues, and the skills necessary for effective law making and sustainable civics life — civic dialogue and negotiating differences by identifying common interests.
+The Kennedy Institute’s SIM is a 2.5-hour in-person program for students in grades 8-12 that employs role-play and a simulated Senate session to immerse students in learning about the legislative process, key legislatives issues, and the skills necessary for effective law making and sustainable civics life — civic dialogue and negotiating differences by identifying common interests.

 Guided by education staff and individual tablets, students take on the roles of senators, engaged in building a bill to address a major policy issue facing the nation.
 After students are sworn in as senators, they review their state and party interests, interview expert witnesses, discuss and select provisions and amendments to add to the bill and vote in the Senate chamber.
 The SIM provides structured opportunities for students to learn about and discuss real legislative proposals from the perspectives of their senator roles.
 They are encouraged to reach across the aisle and work with other senators to identify mutual interests that will benefit their constituents.

 Choose from these 2023 SIM topics:

 Climate and Energy Policy: In this SIM students work together as senators to build a piece of legislation that focuses on how the United States should adjust its energy policy to meet the demands imposed by climate change, and what role the federal government should have in that process.